 On the plus side, though, you could control the rocket much better with a stick, and so making them this way allows you to ‘dance’ your firework in lovely patterns.

 If you’re looking for more fireworks crafts to do with the kids, take a gander at our fabulous, all-time favourite autumn activity – making Conker Comets.

-Want even more fun things to do with the kids?
-Then take a look at these great activities as well!
+Looking for more fun things to make and do with the kids?
+Check out these great activities from Rhubarb and Wren!

 Fireworks Craft – Quick Read Instructions